lydell/run-pty/README.md

 - defaultStatus: This lets you replace 🟢 with a custom status indicator at startup (before your command has written anything).
 The value works like for `status`.

-- killAllSequence: When you use “kill all” run-pty sends <kbd>ctrl+c</kbd> to all commands.
+- killAllSequence: When you use “kill all” (or “restart selected”) run-pty sends <kbd>ctrl+c</kbd> to all commands.
 However, not all commands exit when you do that.
 In such cases, you can use `killAllSequence` to specify what sequence of characters to send to the command to make it exit.

 ## --auto-exit